IBM-Bluemix-Docs/voice-agent/logging.md

 1. You can filter the list of calls by viewing calls on a specific date or filtering calls by voice agent name.

-1. To access the call logs for an individual call, click the **Logs** icon in the **Logs** column for that call.
+1. To access the call failure logs for an individual call, click the **Logs** icon in the **Failure Logs** column for that call.

 1. You can examine the detailed list of message logs in the new view by using the following methods:
-  * Search the logs
+  * Search the failure logs
-  * Filter messages based on the log type: **Error**, **Warn**, or **Info**
+  * Filter messages based on the log type, either **Error** or **Warn**
   * Download your data set
-  * Sort the logs by ascending or descending timestamp
+  * Sort the failure logs by ascending or descending timestamp

-1. To view any log message in detail, click the arrow at the beginning of the row you are interested in to expand the view.
+1. To view any failure log message in detail, click the arrow at the beginning of the row you are interested in to expand the view.
 You can view more detailed information about log messages in [Voice Gateway system messages](https://www.ibm.com/support/knowledgecenter/SS4U29/messages.html){:new_window}.

 1. Click the back arrow at the beginning of the page to return to the _Usage_ dashboard.